ORBIT-Ai/ags_ims/README.md

 # AGS IMS
 Cross Platform Cloud Based Inventory Management System for AGS.
 Made by Orbit Ai.

+# Note
+- AGS or Boomflex personnel must not edit any file or any content in this Github repository.

 # Pre-Requisites
 - Android Studio 4.1